Falcon Head Terminal from Necklace

 On View: Egypt Reborn: Art for Eternity, Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

-The Egyptians associated the majestic falcon, symbol of the sky god Horus, with the king as early as Dynasty 1 (circa 3100–2800 B.C.).
-By the Middle Kingdom, falcon heads began appearing as decorative elements on nonroyal jewelry, particularly as end pieces for broad collars made of multiple strands of beads.
-This example has six holes on its base for the necklace's strands.
+The majestic falcon, symbol of the skygod Horus, was associated with the king as early as the First Dynasty (circa 3100– 2800 B.C.E.).
+By the Middle Kingdom, falcon heads began appearing as decorative elements on non-royal jewelry, particularly as end pieces for broad collars made of multiple strands of beads.
+This example has six holes on its base for the necklace’s strands.

 ca. 1938-1759 B.C.E.